 This is another way of wishing someone a happy new year in Cantonese.
 You can also use it in greeting the important people around you.

 Since there are lots of people who go to Hong Kong just to see the annual Christmas celebrations, you can say this as a goodbye with the hope of seeing them next year.

 English Translation: Have a great winter vacation!”

-You can also use 希望你有一個好好嘅寒假！(Hei1 Mong6 Nei5 Jau5 Jat1 Go3 Hou2 Hou2 Ge3 Hon4 Gaa3!) which “Have a great winter vacation!” in English.
+You can also use 希望你有一個好好嘅寒假！(Hei1 Mong6 Nei5 Jau5 Jat1 Go3 Hou2 Hou2 Ge3 Hon4 Gaa3!) which is “Have a great winter vacation!” in English.
 You can only use this phrase for people who live in a country during winter during Christmas.

-Now that we’re done learning different Cantonese Christmas greetings, you should remember that the true essence of Christmas lies with making each other people feel that they are loved, cared for, and remembered.
+Now that we’re done learning different Cantonese Christmas greetings, you should remember that the true essence of Christmas lies in making each other people feel that they are loved, cared for, and remembered.
 The parties, gifts, and nice decorations are just material things that add up to the Christmas vibe.
 Always remember the true symbolism of the birth of Jesus Christ.

 Words And Phrases Related To Christmas

-You have successfully learned different Cantonese Christmas greetings so that we will learn some additional Christmas vocabulary in the first part.
+You have successfully learned different Cantonese Christmas greetings, so that we will learn some additional Christmas vocabulary in the first part.

 Make Your Next Holiday In Hong Kong Meaningful.
 Learn Cantonese Now!

 Imagine if you know how to speak Cantonese.
 You’ll be able to talk with the locals like you’re one of them.
 You’ll also make new friends and bonds that will last forever.
 So, why not learn Cantonese?
-If you are worried about how you’ll do that, we have the answer for you – Ling App.
+If you are worried about how you’ll do that, we have the answer for you – the Ling app.